-In a nutshell, by providing vendors of embedded technology save developers a great deal of time and effort that the latter can now invest more effectively in application development thanks to the Kontron MARS platform for power management in mobile systems.
+In a nutshell, the Kontron MARS platform helps vendors of embedded technology saving time and effort that they can invest more effectively in the application development for power management in mobile systems.
 The choice of ways in which the mobile power system can be used gives them more scope to enrich their applications with additional innovative features.